SAP-samples/fiori-elements-feature-showcase/README.md

 <i>Search term:</i> [`#TreeTable`](../../search?q=`#TreeTable`), [`"TreeTable"`](../../search?q=TreeTable)

-Tree tables allow to display hierarchical data, namely parent-chield hierarchies.
-To enable those in the the table type has to be set in the [manifest.json](app/listreport-objectpage/webapp/manifest.json):
+Tree tables allow you to display hierarchical data, namely parent-child hierarchies.
+To enable those in the tree table, the table type has to be set in the [manifest.json](app/listreport-objectpage/webapp/manifest.json):

 ```json
 "RootEntityListReport": {